frederic-mahe/mumu/README.md

 **mumu** is not a strict lulu clone.
 There is a [bug in lulu](https://github.com/tobiasgf/lulu/issues/8) that prevents some merging from happening.
-Additionaly, mumu can chain merges, not lulu.
+Additionally, mumu can chain merges, not lulu.
 This results in slightly more merging with mumu (by a few percent).